HumanSignal/Adala/CONTRIBUTION.md

-# ADALA Project Contribution Guide: Agent and Skill Development
+# Adala Project Contribution Guide: Agent and Skill Development

-Thank you for your interest in contributing to the ADALA Project's agent development!
+Thank you for your interest in contributing to the Adala Project's agent development!
 The robustness and versatility of our system primarily stem from the diverse agents and skills we deploy.
 This guide focuses on agent-related contributions, highlighting the importance of domain and task specificity.

 ## Areas of Contribution:

 ### Diverse Skills Contributions:

-ADALA welcomes agents equipped with a wide range of skills, each offering unique capabilities.
+Adala welcomes agents equipped with a wide range of skills, each offering unique capabilities.
 From tasks such as classification, anomaly detection, and regression to specialized roles like sentiment analysis or recommendation systems, there's endless potential to broaden our agent spectrum.
 Skills designed for specific domains (like medical, finance, or nature) or tailored tasks within these areas can considerably amplify the system's efficacy.

 ### Extending Skills: